Face the Music

 *Factura exenta de IVA, en virtud del Artículo 20.9 de la Ley 37/1992 sobre el Impuesto sobre el Valor Anadido.

-If your secretary prefers to work with IRPF retention, the total sum would be 470,50 of which 15% the school retains for Hacienda
+If your secretary prefers to work with IRPF retention, the total sum would be, for example: 352,94 of which 15% the school retains for Hacienda

 Soundsystem